Generic Name: ciclesonide

 Do not use Alvesco if you have an allergy to:

 Some symptoms of an allergic reaction include skin rash, itching, shortness of breath or swelling of the face, lips or tongue, which may cause difficulty in swallowing or breathing.

-Do not give Omnaris to a child under the age of 6 years.
+Do not give Alvesco to a child under the age of 6 years.

-If you are not sure whether you should start using this medicine, talk to your doctor or pharmacist.
+If you are not sure whether you should start using Alvesco, contact your doctor.

 Before you start to use it

 Tell your doctor or pharmacist if you have any allergies to:

 - Any other substances, such as foods, preservatives or dyes.